marcoshidalgonunes/postgres-kafka-connect/README.md

 \copy research FROM '/home/data/research_1.csv' DELIMITER ',' CSV HEADER
 ```

-## Connect Postgres database as a source to Kafka
+## Use Postgres database as a source to Kafka and prepaa data to sink.

-The postgres-source.json file contains the configuration settings needed to
+The `postgres-source.json` file contains the configuration settings needed to
 sink all of the students database to Kafka.

 ```